Transgender woman in hospice while awaiting court ruling

 The issue for the Supreme Court is whether federal civil rights law, which bars job discrimination on the basis of sex, protects transgender people.
 A decision is expected by late June.

-“Sadly it appears that Aimee will never see the result of her valiant and difficult fight for transgender rights,” according to a GoFundMe page set up to help Stephens and her wife pay for her care.
+A GoFundMe page was set up to help Stephens and her wife, Donna, pay for care.

+“Aimee is an inspiration,” Donna said.
+"She has given so many hope for the future of equality for LGBTQ people in our country, and she has rewritten history.
+The outpouring of love and support is our strength and inspiration now.”